brendanhuddleston18/reading-notes/code201reading-notes/class03notes.md

 # Class 03 Reading Notes

+## Why this matters

+- Differentiating between the two types of lists is important based on precedence/heirarchy of list items

+- The Box Model helps with spacing between elements and within elements inorder to make the website look how the User would appreciate it.

+- JavaScript arrays are a great way to store multiple list like values in one variable.
+Operators are important for assignment of variables and values.
+Condtions are great for requiring a certain input from a user and loops could continue to prompt that input until the user gets it correct.

 ## Learn HTML

 1. You should use an `unordered list` when you want to list content that doesn't require a specific heirarchy or numerical precedence